dimfeld/svelte-lazyload/README.md

 # svelte-lazyload

-This is a small component that uses an `IntersectionObserver` to delay loading some element of a page until it is coming near the viewport.
+This is a small component that uses an `IntersectionObserver` to delay loading some element of a page until it is about to enter the viewport.
+It exposes a property `visible` indicating if the element has been created, and also fires an event named `visible` when it loads the element.

 ```svelte
 <script>